TykTechnologies/tyk-helm-chart/README.md

 ## Kubernetes Ingress
 NB: tyk-k8s has been deprecated.
 For reference, old documentation may be found here: [Tyk K8s](https://github.com/TykTechnologies/tyk-k8s)

-For further detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs using the Kubernetes API, please refer to our [Tyk Operator documentation](https://github.com/TykTechnologies/tyk-operator/).
+For further detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs in Tyk using the Kubernetes API, please refer to our [Tyk Operator documentation](https://github.com/TykTechnologies/tyk-operator/).
+The Tyk operator can be installed along this chart and works with all installation types.